lwakefield/todilo/readme.md

 - [ ] Error messages
 - [ ] Messages store
 - [ ] Show message when there are no todos
+- [ ] Load todos on login
+- [ ] Make sure config isn't set to dev when you deploy